 4. Funding and Financial Implications

 Every owner needs to understand the source and cost of funds in order to calculate the ROI of the learning center.
 It is essential to relate the ROI to the projected demand and the ability of the prospective students to pay the fees.
-Vocational programs may also be able to attract cheaper funds or even grants from the local government agencies who would be keen to skill their population and make them employable.
+Vocational programs may also be able to attract cheaper funds or even grants from the local government agencies which would be keen to skill their population and make them employable.

 5. Marketing Services